 Dosing ranges for Ipamorelin normally fall in the 200-300mcg with a frequency of 2-3 times per day.
 Many users will combine this with other Growth Hormone Releasing Hormones (GHRH) in order to get the best results.
 Eight weeks of use is the bare minimum to get anything out of it with 12 weeks being the preferred minimum.
 It can also be used for indefinite periods of time.

-Ipamoreline is one of the friendliest growth hormone medications on the market.
-Ipamoreline is not an anabolic steroid, thus side effects of Ipamoreline are not anabolic steroid related.
+Ipamorelin is one of the friendliest growth hormone medications on the market.
+Ipamorelin is not an anabolic steroid, thus side effects of Ipamorelin are not anabolic steroid related.

 Common side effects to ipamorelin include flushing, sweating, headache, increased Gl motility, and sleepiness.
 Also frequently reported are adverse effects typically associated with other types of growth hormone therapy, such as water retention (edema), joint pain (arthralgias), carpal tunnel syndrome, and numbness or tingling in the extremities.
 Note that the incidence of side effects tends to be lower with GHRP therapy as compared to traditional hGH.
 This is because GH/IGF-1 release is subject to endogenous synthesis, and as such the drug is less amenable to overdosing.